 These dogs are extremely healthy.
 They live far longer than most other dogs as well, partly because they don’t have any genetic predispositions.
 They just don’t get sick much or age quickly, allowing them to live and thrive much longer than other breeds.

 They may be sensitive to ivermectin, which is an antiparasitic medication.
 This seems to be genetic, and not all American Dingoes are affected.
 For this reason, most vets will use a different medication if one is needed.
 Like all dogs, they can become obese if fed incorrectly.
 However, they are not particularly prone to obesity.

-There is minor concern regarding hip dysplasia, especially in bigger dogs.
+There is a minor concern regarding hip dysplasia, especially in bigger dogs.
 Correct feeding when the dogs are puppies can prevent this.

 Male vs. Female

 There is no particular difference between the sexes in this breed.
 They are both similar and difficult to tell apart at first glance.
 Males are not particularly bigger in most cases, and there are no temperament differences.

 This breed is the only breed that is native to America (at least, the only one that is still around).
 They likely came over with people on the Asian land bridge thousands of years ago.
 This makes them a unique breed indeed.